 3. The Assembly is the highest executive authority of AIDA Europe and shall decide on the following matters:

-a. election of the Chairman and other members of the Committee;
+a. election of the members of the Committee;

 b. annual Members' subscriptions, if need be;